Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 00D85  C=A     A
 00D87  A=A+A   A
 ```
-Setting B to 0 in the A field is opcode D1, so inserting this into 00D83 and changing the routine call at 00A2E to point to this should fix this problem on the spot:
+Setting B to 0 in the A field is opcode D1, so inserting this into 00D83 and changing the GOSUB call at 00A2E to point to 00D83 instead of 00D85 should fix this problem on the spot:

 ```
 00A2B  D1=D1-  2